ansys/pymechanical/doc/source/getting_started/faq.rst

 Because Workbench is a no-code environment, a lot of the complexity around managing data transfer between Ansys apps and running parametric studies is hidden.
 PyMechanical, and PyAnsys more broadly, give you much more control over your process automation and design exploration.
-However, eliminating Workbench means that you miss out on what it handledunder the hood.
+However, eliminating Workbench means that you miss out on what it handled under the hood.

 How do you restart a script?